RickZeeland/MiniBug/README.md

 - Scale forms after changing fontsize in settings
 - Load project on startup if only one project exists
 - Optionally attach an image to an issue
-- Create single exe using Fody.Costura, https://github.com/Fody/Costura
+- Create single exe using Fody.Costura
 - Show a ModernUI.Charting pie chart after loading a project
 - Copy issue and image to Clipboard
 - Search issue